KDE/documentation-docs-kdenlive-org/effects_and_compositions/transitions/screen.rst

 .. contents::

 This is very much like :ref:`blue_screen` but it works with footage filmed against a black background.

-Timeline showing how to apply the "Screen" transition
+Timeline showing how to apply the "Screen" transition.

 .. image:: /images/Kdenlive_Screen_effect.png
    :align: left
    :alt: Kdenlive_Screen_effect

 This video composites a video of fire filmed on a black background into another bit of footage using the *Screen* transition.

 https://youtu.be/GkFdHcf9jbY